DinoChiesa/sftp-server-in-gce/README.md

     sftp -oPort=2022 testuser1@34.167.132.91
    ```

+   For SFTPgo, the admin username/password for the web interface is `admin/Secret123`.

 ## Using it

 After the setup completes, you should have a server with an ephemeral and
 externally-accessible IP address.
 You can then sftp into that server and drop
 things into the right directory, and the files will be stored in GCS; the
-Pubsub topic will get a notification of each file written.
+PubSub topic will get a notification of each file written.

 For  `internal-sftp`, the port is 22:
 ```